Water breaking worries? Prepare yourself for childbirth by getting the facts about this important sign of labor.By Mayo Clinic Staff

 If you're uncertain whether your water has broken, consult your health care provider or head to your delivery facility right away.
-Your doctor or a member of your health care team will give you a physical exam and might do a pH test of your vaginal fluid to determine if you're leaking amniotic fluid.
+Your doctor or a member of your health care team will give you a physical exam to determine if you're leaking amniotic fluid.
 In some cases, an ultrasound might be done to check your amniotic fluid volume.
 You and your baby will be evaluated to determine the next steps.

 Typically, after your water breaks at term, labor soon follows — if it hasn't already begun.